vasnesterov/HadwigerNelson/README.md

    ```lean
    set_option sat.solver <YOUR_SAT_SOLVER_COMMAND>
    ```

-## Usage

-Run `lake exe cache get` to load the Mathlib cache, then build the project with `lake build`.

-**Note:** The building process requires more than 40GB of RAM and takes approximately 3 hours to complete.
-We hope to optimize and speed up this process in the future.
+3. Run `lake exe cache get` to load the Mathlib cache, then build the project with `lake build`.
+The building process requires more than 40GB of RAM and takes approximately 3 hours to complete.
+Alternatively, you can download oleans from [Dropbox](https://www.dropbox.com/scl/fi/f1gd4gi9dfuse8b1idvki/build.zip?rlkey=vtvfgkfyegzpgu6nhf17jic4e&st=zry5okw0&dl=0), put the content to the `.lake` directory and only then run `lake build`.

 ## Proof Overview